GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 :::

 ##### Primary Colour
-* The primary color is used as the Main Heading text colour + accent, and Additional Info background colour.
+* The primary colour is used as the Main Heading text colour + accent, and Additional Info background colour.

 ## Scheduling Reports

 The ability to get a report emailed to you on a regular schedule is an important feature.
 GFChart supports this workflow through the use of [relative date filtering in their charts](https://gfchart.com/documentation/?ref=24#relative-date-filtering) and [their new Scheduled Notification add-on](https://gfchart.com/documentation/?ref=24#scheduled-notifications).
-At the time of writing the Scheduled Notification plugin has very limited schedule controls.
+At the time of writing the Scheduled Notification, plugin has very limited schedule controls.
 For users after robust notification scheduling, [Gravity Flow](https://gravityflow.io/?ref=12) (any license type) or the [Delayed Email Notifications plugin](https://ristrettoapps.com/downloads/gravity-forms-delayed-notifications/) (Doppio or Supremo license) are good alternatives.

 ### Scheduling Prerequisite